JackAdams/meteor-accounts-ldap/README.md

 Password is sent from client to server in plain text.
 Only use this package in conjunction with SSL.

-Although this package supports multi-tenancy, where each tenant has their own LDAP server, the connection between Meteor app server and LDAP server is unencrypted (waiting on a new version of `ldapjs` that supports TLS).
-Because plain text passwords are sent from the app to the LDAP server, you really shouldn't use this package in any app that sits outside the corporate firewall!
+Although this package supports multi-tenancy, where each tenant has their own directory server, the connection between Meteor app server and directory server is unencrypted (waiting on a new version of `ldapjs` that supports TLS) unless the directory server is using ssl - i.e. `ldaps://`.
+Because plain text passwords are sent from the app to the directory server, you really shouldn't use this package in any app that sits outside the corporate firewall!

 #### TODO